Location

 Program Description

-After a week in Florence, we will follow Michelangelo to the Eternal City, where he became deeply invested in the study of classical antiquity and managed the demands of multiple popes.
-Over the course of two weeks, we will consider the evolution of Roman art and architecture, beginning from its days as a small settlement on the banks of the Tiber River, one that became the seat of the Roman Republic and Empire, where Julius Caesar was both assassinated and deified.
+After a week in Florence, we will follow Michelangelo to the Eternal City, where the artist became deeply invested in the study of classical antiquity and managed the demands of multiple popes.
+Over the course of 2.5 weeks, we will consider the evolution of Roman art and architecture, beginning from the city's days as a small settlement on the banks of the Tiber River, to one that became the seat of the Roman Republic and Empire, where Julius Caesar was both assassinated and deified.
 We will make our way through the Renaissance of the "divine" Michelangelo and his papal patrons.
 Our journey concludes with the Baroque glories and dramas of Bernini and Caravaggio as they redefine the conventions of painting, sculpture, and architecture.

 Location Description